-- 3. Design and simulate a 4-bit ripple-carry adder: VHDL specification. - Create a full adder entity in VHDL, using the template provided on the website (fa.vhd).
-Do not change the names of any port signals. - Perform a functional simulation of the full adder in ModelSim using the provided testbench (fa tb.vhd). - Create a 4-bit ripple-carry adder in VHDL using a structural architecture (e.g., port map statements) that combines four of your full adders into a 4-bit ripple-carry adder.
+- 3. Design and simulate a 4-bit ripple-carry adder in VHDL. - Create a full adder entity in VHDL, using the template provided on the website (fa.vhd).
+Do not change the names of any port signals. - Perform a functional simulation of the full adder in ModelSim using the provided testbench (fa\tb.vhd). - Create a 4-bit ripple-carry adder in VHDL using a structural architecture (e.g., port map statements) that combines four of your full adders into a 4-bit ripple-carry adder.
 Make sure to use the template provided on the website (adder.vhd).
-Do not change any of the port signals. - Perform a functional simulation of the ripple-carry adder in ModelSim using the provided testbench (adder tb.vhd).
+Do not change any of the port signals. - Perform a functional simulation of the ripple-carry adder in ModelSim using the provided testbench (adder\tb.vhd). - Perform a timing simulation of the ripple-carry adder by first synthesizing the code in Quartus, and then importing the .vho and .sdo files into ModelSim.
+Use the same testbench as the previous step.